CtrlK

 Trigger Term Quality

 Includes strong natural keywords a security analyst would use: 'DNS tunneling', 'ICMP exfiltration', 'steganographic HTTP', 'protocol abuse', 'C2', 'data exfiltration', 'covert communication channels', 'malware'.
-These are terms professionals naturally use when investigating these threats.
+These are the exact terms users in this domain would naturally say.

 3 / 3